 - Flats areas around these, and all the other keys!

-Twenty-seven miles farther west from Islamorada Key is Marathon Key – another tarpon hot-spot.
+Twenty-seven miles farther west from Islamorada Key is Marathon Key – another fishing hot-spot.
 Fish bridges just because they’re there and tarpon love them.
 Mullet are easy to catch with a throw net and last a while on the hook.
 Even when dead, the tarpon will eat them.
 During the April to June months, the tarpon feed is frenzied and non-stop.
 Try bridges all along the keys – literally – try them all and find your own hot-spots.
 Try JACK BANK as a usually firing hot-spot.

-The entire distance from Miami to Key West is a massive tarpon feed and they’re hitting everything from pinfish to mullet to artificial baits that look like any decent sized bait fish.
+The entire distance from Miami to Key West is a massive tarpon feed and they’re hitting everything from pinfish (small baitfish) to mullet to artificial baits that look like any decent sized bait fish.
 Keep in mind you may lose your artificial lures to tarpon’s sledgehammer hits.

 Tarpons will be biting throughout the keys – focus on the middle keys – through the end of the month of July.
 If you get a chance, fish some bridges at night – either from the bridge or on a boat next to it.
 The rush of a tarpon hitting out of nowhere on a top-water plug is an adrenaline rush you’ll never forget.
 I certainly have NEVER forgotten my first one!

 If you don’t want to sleep on your boat for a couple weeks while you’re smashing the big fish – you can choose any of hundreds of little places to stay on one of the Florida Keys.
 You might make a reservation because the time of year is crowded for accommodations.

 Miami and South Atlantic Coast